skogsbaer/check-assignments/README.md

 * `points`: the number of points for the assignment.
 * `kind`: the programming language in which the solution is expected.
+* `disable-tests`: disable the tests, only compile if appropriate for the language.

 ### Keys for `kind: "java"`